Yannpink/pinksale-knowledge/Audit Partners.md

 - Processing Time: 24 - 48 hours

 ### Referral Note
-- Always mention "Saul Pink - The owner of Pinksale" when contacting Baby Pink for better discounts on audit services
+- Always mention "Saul Pink - The owner of Pinksale (a.k.a CEO)" when contacting Baby Pink for better discounts on audit services

 ## Normal Price Partners